Doxuno

 Secure community venue partnerships

 Coordinate volunteer recruitment and management.
-The First Party shall perform its responsibilities with due diligence and care, and shall allocate sufficient resources to fulfill its obligations in a timely manner.
-The First Party shall promptly notify the Second Party of any circumstances that may prevent it from fulfilling its responsibilities or that may require modification of its obligations under this MOU.
-The First Party shall designate a primary point of contact to coordinate its activities under this MOU and to serve as the primary liaison with the Second Party.
+The First Party shall perform with due diligence and care, allocate sufficient resources, promptly notify the Second Party of any circumstance that may prevent performance, and designate a primary point of contact.

 SECOND PARTY RESPONSIBILITIES